wotbrew/cinq/README.md

   (c/delete c))
 ```

-Yes, you can mix/match update, delete, and any other arbitrary side effect in a single run expression.
+You can mix and match update, delete, replace, and any other arbitrary side effect in a single run expression.

 ### Transactions